 Conclusion: OSHA’s Form 300, the Log of Work-Related Injuries and Illnesses

 We hope this answered your questions about OSHA’s Form 300.

 Be sure to read the other related articles on the following topics:

-And don’t forget to download the FREE GUIDE TO CONDUCTING AN INCIDENT INVESTIGATION below before you go.
+And don’t forget to download the FREE GUIDE TO OSHA REPORTING & RECORDKEEPING below before you go.